microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_102_FeedForward/CNTK_102_FeedForward.md

 ### Input and Labels

 In this tutorial we are generating synthetic data using `numpy` library.
-In real world problems, one would put in a reader, that would read a feature matrix (`features`) where each row would represent an obeserved feature set.
-Note, the each observation can reside in a higher dimension space and will be represented as a tensor.
+In real world problems, one would use a reader, that would read feature values (`features`: *age* and *tumor size*) corresponding to each obeservation (patient).
+Note, each observation can reside in a higher dimension space (when more features are available) and will be represented as a tensor in CNTK.
 More advanced tutorials shall introduce the handling of high dimensional data.

 ```python